wandyezj/build-add-in/docs/ideas.md

 - Explanation of libraries tab
     - Explain that it only loads js, css, and types files as is.
     - We do not do any complex logic like trying to load a npm package.
 If you want to do that build a full website with a build system.
+- Allow office.js and Office.d.ts to load from the localhost when there isn't internet.

 - copy manifests to standard C:\share for testing on native, and prefix with the add-in name.